 Students in the ALP must follow the Health Services office's rules for immunization (immunization = vaccinations against sickness and disease).

 Please submit the MMR form to the Health Services office directly.
 The form shows you how to do this.
-You must be compliant (compliant = you have followed the rules) by August 1st.
+You must be compliant (compliant = you have followed the rules) 30 days prior to the start of your ALP program.
 If you are not compliant, there could be a hold on your Columbia account.
 This means you will not be able to register in classes and begin your studies with us.

 Please see www.health.columbia.edu for further information.